 For more tips and a checklist to help you develop your purpose at work, see Imperative’s pdf document for “Purpose-Driven Leaders – The Three Phases of Development”.

 About SABRAH WILKERSON

-Sabrah Wilkerson is the Learning & Development Manager at Schellman.
+Sabrah Wilkerson is the Senior Manager of the Knowledge and Learning Management (KaLM) at Schellman.
 Sabrah has more than 15 years of experience in the learning and development field including consulting, needs analysis, design, development, facilitation, program and project management, and the evaluation of programs for leaders and employees for soft skills and technical skills.
-Sabrah’s primary focus is on employee development, and she is passionate about helping others achieve their full potential.
+Sabrah's primary focus is on employee development, designing and delivering large-scale Learning and Development projects and programs including conferences, orientations, certifications, classroom programs, webinars, and self-paced online learning.
+Sabrah is passionate about helping others achieve their full potential.